The creator of Gargoyles

 - Gargoyles third season was subject to Executive Meddling that killed the show.

-- There were only two DVD releases for Gargoyles; the third one that would've finished the (canonical) run was quietly dumped.
+- There were only two general DVD releases for Gargoyles; the third one that would've finished the (canonical) run was quietly ignored for eight years until finally becoming a Disney Movie Club exclusive.

 - The comic book replacement for the third season suffered from chronic Schedule Slip and ended when Disney raised the licensing fees.